Hemantaggarwa/Hemantaggarwa/README.md

 <!--
 **Hemantaggarwa/Hemantaggarwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I am Hemant Aggarwal, prefinal year Electrical Engineering undergraduate at IIT Jodhpur.
+I am Hemant Aggarwal, final year Electrical Engineering undergraduate at IIT Jodhpur.

 - I’m currently working on web development
-- I’m currently learning Django
+- I’m good at reactjs, nodejs, express, mongodb and django.
-- I’m looking to collaborate on open source project
+- I’m looking to collaborate on open source project and also looking for career opportunity in software development.